ChaosGroup/cg2_2014_demo/README.md

 The demo itself is in prob_6; it shares a good deal of code (read: identical headers and translation units) with prob_4, which is a game built using the technology from the demo.
 Its unofficial name is 'An Occlusion Game Unlike No 0ther', for short - aogun0.

+* CL     - OpenCL 1.2 headers from khronos.org
-* common - various shared functionality, not specific to prob_4 or prob_6
+* common - shared code, not specific to any particular project
 * prob_4 - aogun0
 * prob_6 - CG2 2014 invitation demo
 * prob_7 - CG2 2014 invitation demo, OpenCL redux (in progress)